XTANDI is a prescription medicine used to treat men with prostate cancer that:

 • Take other medicines

-XTANDI may affect the way other medicines work, and other medicines may affect how XTANDI works.
 These include prescription and over-the-counter medicines, vitamins, and herbal supplements.
-Do not start or stop any medicine without talking to your doctor.
+Do not start or stop any medicine without talking with your doctor.